puli/composer-plugin/README.md

 ====================

 This plugin integrates the [Puli library] into Composer.
-With this plugin, managing and accessing the files (*resources*) of your Composer packages becomes a breeze.
+With this plugin, finding the absolute paths of the files (*resources*) in your Composer packages becomes a breeze.
 Whenever you install or update your Composer packages, the plugin generates a resource locator for you which lets you access the resources of those packages: